curityio/oauth-agent-node-express/README.md

 This endpoint is used to initialize an authorization request.
 The API responds with a URL which the SPA should navigate to in order to start the authorization flow at the Authorization Server.
 The URL returned can contain query parameters or be a JAR or PAR URL.
 However, the format of the URL is irrelevant to the SPA, it should just redirect the user to that URL.

-The BFF responds with a JSON containing the `authorizationRequestUrl` field.
+The API responds with a JSON containing the `authorizationRequestUrl` field.

 #### Example request